(#523: 8 April 1995, 1 week)

 Track listing: Wake Up Boo!/Fairfax Scene/It’s Lulu/Joel/Find The Answer Within/Reaching Out From Here/Martin, Doom!
 It’s Seven O’Clock/Stuck On Amber/Charles Bukowski Is Dead/4am Conversation/Twinside/Wilder

 It really struck us while listening to the second half of “Charles Bukowski Is Dead.”
 In truth the suspicion had already germinated with the acapella introduction to “Wake Up Boo!” – this is not really “Our Prayer” – and the vocal chorales are probably multitracked Sices with a dash of Martin Carr, but Lena said: I know which Liverpool band they remind me of most.
-Think of purity of spirit, intensity of emotional commitment and that ineradicable Merseyness – and you have, with The Boo Radleys, the natural successor to The Christians.
+Think of purity of spirit, intensity of emotional commitment and that ineradicable Merseyness – and you have, with The Boo Radleys, the natural successors to The Christians.

 Certainly there is a lot of Garry Christian about the man who I hope will not mind if I no longer call him “Sice,” since he is now Dr Simon Rowbottom, a very well-respected psychotherapist.
 Note the first paragraph of his “About me” section, and how it fully sums up the emotional turmoil expressed here, and expressed for the most part by a second party, since the music and words were, and indeed still are, those of Martin Carr, as implicitly angry a guitarist as Graham Coxon (flashback to the penultimate episode of The Prisoner – sometimes the patient and the therapist change places).

-He does not have the weighty authority of Garry Christian; his is more of a persuasive and perhaps vulnerable voice.
+He does not have the weighty authority of Garry Christian; his is more of a persuasive and perhaps more vulnerable voice.
 A lot of the time (“Reaching Out From Here,” “Stuck On Amber,” “Wilder”) I’m reminded more of Glenn Tilbrook, though his falsetto quivers on the choruses of “Twinside” are decidedly Bowie-esque.
 He articulates what Mr Carr can only express through his guitar; the noise, the playfulness, the pain.

 Wake Up! is a really important album to me – indeed, the opportunity to write about the record (and at least two others to follow in 1995) was one of the main reasons I wanted to start Then Play Long.
 I played it yesterday on cassette, the very same cassette I bought from Hammersmith Our Price the Monday it came out.
 This means that, unlike the next two entries, I liked it at the time.